An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram

-Uncertain unity
+Uncertain balance and undefined unity

 Fig. 4: We again see here some areas tending to square proportions (Fig. 4 Diagram) while others show a prevalence of one direction over the opposite.
 Area 2 appears as a square which remains open at the bottom and to the left while area 3 opens toward the top and to the right.